getsentry/sentry-ruby/sentry-opentelemetry/README.md

 This will disable all Sentry instrumentation and rely on the chosen OpenTelemetry tracers for creating spans.

-Next, configure OpenTelemetry as per your needs and hook in the Sentry span processor and propagator(??
-TODO-neel).
-Note that you need to re-order the middlewares (??
-TODO-neel) for Sentry to pick spans up correctly.
+Next, configure OpenTelemetry as per your needs and hook in the Sentry span processor and propagator.

 ```ruby
 # config/initializers/02_otel.rb